RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 This component significantly strengthens many underpowered spells.
 It also switches some spells to lower or higher levels and grants some spells to classes that previously could not cast them.
 Here are the main changes:

 - Over 90 new spells are added to the game.
-These include unused spells like Dimension Door, spells from other games like Mantle and True Strike, as well as unusual ones like Identify Creature (a divination spell that tells you the stats of the target creature) and Auril's Blessing (which increases the power of your cold spells).
+These include unused spells like Dimension Door, PnP spells that weren't included in the original game like Fly, Wall of Force and Reverse Gravity, spells from other games like Mantle, Stygian Ice Storm and Isaac's Greater Missile Storm, as well as unusual ones like Identify Creature (a divination spell that tells you the stats of the target creature) and Auril's Blessing (which increases the power of your cold spells).
+Some of the new spells are bard-only, paladin-only, or ranger-only.

 - Cleric domains have better spell choices.
 If a spell is in-theme with the kit (e.g. Moonblade and Wall of Moonlight for priests of Selune), they can cast it at a particularly low level as a domain spell.

+- Clerics can spontaneously convert spells above 4th-level into healing/harming spells of the same level, rather than into Cure/Inflict Critical Wounds.
+Here is the full list:
+Level	Good Spell		Evil Spell
+1	Cure Light Wounds	Inflict Light Wounds
+2	Cure Moderate Wounds	Inflict Moderate Wounds
+3	Cure Serious Wounds	Inflict Serious Wounds
+4	Cure Critical Wounds	Inflict Critical Wounds
+5	Raise Dead		Slay Living
+6	Heal			Harm
+7	Resurrection		Destruction
+8	Greater Restoration	Energy Drain
+9	Mass Heal		Mass Harm

 - Certain spells are available to more classes.
 Rangers and Paladins have much better spell choices.
 Spells that create magical weapons or give combat bonuses can be cast as lower-level spells by Rangers or Paladins than by Druids or Clerics (e.g. Rangers can cast Fire Seeds as a 4th-level spell, and Paladins can cast Spiritual Weapon as a 1st-level spell and Holy Power as a 3rd-level spell).